-As advised, it’s best to rent a car and visit on your own to fully appreciate the park.
-But if that isn’t feasible or you’d rather go on a guided tour, then you can follow these links to book tickets to the Taroko Gorge tour from Hualien or Taipei.
+In my opinion, it’s best to book a private car charter or rent a car so you can visit Taroko Gorge on your own.
+But if that isn’t feasible or you’d rather go on a guided tour, then you can follow the link to book a Taroko Gorge tour on Klook.

 TRAVEL TIPS TO TAROKO NATIONAL PARK